blckbx/lnd-hybrid-mode/README.md

 ````

 ## **Configuring `lnd.conf` for hybrid-mode:** ##
 For LND to advertise a node's clearnet connectivity, it needs to know the external IP to connect to.
 Assuming a static IP for simplicity.
 If this is not the case for you, an alternative approach (DDNS) is described in the following chapter.
 Notable that LND doesn't handle the setting of `externalip` and `nat` at the same time well.
-Chose only one of them, based on your router's UPnP capability.
+Choose only one of them, based on your router's UPnP capabilities ([nat description](https://docs.lightning.engineering/lightning-network-tools/lnd/nat_traversal)).
 In fact there are three options to be set `listen`, `externalip` and `tor.skip-proxy-for-clearnet-targets`:
 ````
 [Application Options]
 externalip=<staticIP>[:<port>] //e.g. 222.22.22.22 (port defaults to 9735, if not specified)